HI, I’M MAI NGUYEN

 As I dug deeper into this topic, I learned that throughout history, housing and urban policy have worked to create and reinforce our current hyper-segregated communities and that planners have played a key role in this.
 Once I understood how racist housing and urban policies have set up a system that is unfair and unjust, my work to dismantle this system began.

-In my free time, I try to spend as much time outdoors as possible: in my vegetable garden, at the beach, on the mountain chasing fresh powder, and anywhere there is sunshine.
+In my free time, I try to spend as much time outdoors as possible: with my kids, in my vegetable garden, at the beach, on the mountain chasing fresh powder, and anywhere there is sunshine.